 Supports Windows 7 or higher, supports macOS 10.6 or higher, runs on 64 bit, and comes in VST, VST3, RTAS, AU, and AAX formats.

 PI by sound radix is an impressive tool that enhances mixes with phase interaction, giving users the possibility to achieve the best possible correlation within the mix, improving the overall quality on a whole different level.

 How Do I Know If I Have Phase Issues?

 If two related tracks sound thinner, harsher, or shallow when combined, then it’s most likely they suffer from phase issues.
 You can be 100% certain if you insert a utility plugin on the channel and check if the flip phase button makes any difference.
 If low energy and punch suddenly appear, then you have phase issues.

 How Do I Align phase correctly?

 To align your phase correctly, you can’t go wrong with turning on delay compensation, manually setting up a micro-delay plugin, or you can always use an automatic phase alignment plugin.

 When you turn on delay compensation you make sure that there isn’t any undesired or latency that’s messing up with your phase alignment.
-Meanwhile, a micro-delay plugin will help you aligning phase surgically by adding positive or negative delay effectively when needed, either manually or automatically, depending on your choose.
+Meanwhile, a micro-delay plugin will help you align phase surgically by adding positive or negative delay effectively when needed, either manually or automatically, depending on your choice.